‘I am proud to be the widow of a Shaheed’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The family of martyred police constable Amir Khan is proud of him as he helped successfully thwart the terrorist attack on the Chinese consulate on Friday and fought the terrorists till his last breath.
+KARACHI: The family of martyred police constable Amir Khan is proud of him as he helped successfully prevent the terrorist attack on the Chinese consulate on Friday and fought terrorists till his last breath.

 The young constable is not the only member of his family who sacrificed his life fighting enemies of Pakistan as two of his family members also laid down their lives earlier for the country.